Ultimate Guide To Gluten Free Living

 Food additives: starch, hydrolysed vegetable protein, vegetable gum, malt, flavouring

 Whether or not everyone should go gluten-free is a contentious issue.
 For many health professionals, modern wheat shouldn’t be consumed due to the way it’s grown, the chemicals used and the modern manufacturing techniques.
 Many have seen first-hand how removing gluten from a diet can help improve a variety of symptoms and enhance a person’s quality of life.

 However, many in the medical and nutrition sector still insist going gluten-free, if you don’t have a gluten sensitivity, is unnecessary and unhealthy.
 The general argument is that gluten-free products are more expensive and nutritional deficiencies, in particular B vitamins, can occur due to the avoidance of fortified products.
 Gluten-free products tend to also be low in fibre and other nutrients such as calcium, iron and zinc.

-So its with this in mind that it’s best to do it the right way and always ensure you are eating a variety of foods.
-When you eliminate wheat from the diet for the duration of this program and see what happens, but remember to replace it with naturally gluten-free grains that will continue to provide you with fibre and other essential vitamins and minerals.
+So it’s with this in mind that it’s best to do it the right way and always ensure you are eating a variety of foods.
+When you eliminate wheat from the diet see what happens, but remember to replace it with naturally gluten-free grains that will continue to provide you with fibre and other essential vitamins and minerals.
 Avoid the manufactured gluten-free products that sit on the supermarket shelves and consume a balanced diet of fruit, vegetables, gluten-free grains, meat and dairy products.